 A red velvet roll on a white plate with pink heart sprinkles.

-Looking for a treat that’s as sweet as these rolls?
-My slice-and-bake heart cookies or red velvet brownies are just as fun to share—perfect for adding a little extra love to your day!
+P.S.
+My slice-and-bake heart cookies are just as cute and festive.
+Perfect for adding a little extra love to your baking plans.

 Tangzhong in a pot after cooking to show the thick texture.